yairEO/console-colors/README.md

     // encapsulating the logger
     const logger = consoleColor()
-    logger.red.bgWhite.bold.log("this is the preffered way")
+    logger.red.bgWhite.bold.log("this is the preferred way")

     // or globally overloadnig the `console` object consoleColor( window.console )